daniilgriga/Patcher/README.md

 ![check password function 1](imagesRDM/checkfunc1try.png)

-The content of the function is quite strange, there is some buffer in the middle of it, because of this the disassembler detects some function, although it is unlikely to be a function.
+The content of the function is quite strange, there is some buffer in the middle of it.
-Note, that at the end of the function there is a jump to a "function" in the middle, but the program is designed so that we will never get to it (a function is called before it, which either ends the program by hanging, or returns us to the beginning of the program).

 It **calls** **two** functions (without the function before the buffer):
  - The first to output a new line